metabrainz/musicbrainz-server/INSTALL.md

     The latter package is only necessary where it exists, so a warning about the package not being found is not a problem.

-    Node dependencies are managed using `npm`.
-To install these dependencies, run the following inside the musicbrainz-server/ checkout:

-        npm install

-    Node dependencies are installed under ./node_modules.

-    We use Gulp as our JavaScript/CSS build system.
-This will be installed after running the above.
-Calling `gulp` on its own will build everything necessary to access the server in a web browser.
-It can be invoked by:

-        ./node_modules/.bin/gulp

-    If you'd like, you can add ./node_modules/.bin to your $PATH.

 8. Standard Development Tools

     In order to install some of the required Perl and Postgresql modules, you'll